Reflection (physics): Reflection of light

 Total internal reflection is used as a means of focusing waves that cannot effectively be reflected by common means.
 X-ray telescopes are constructed by creating a converging "tunnel" for the waves.
 As the waves interact at low angle with the surface of this tunnel they are reflected toward the focus point (or toward another interaction with the tunnel surface, eventually being directed to the detector at the focus).
 A conventional reflector would be useless as the X-rays would simply pass through the intended reflector.

-When light reflects off of a material with higher refractive index than the medium in which is traveling, it undergoes a 180° phase shift.
-In contrast, when light reflects off of a material with lower refractive index the reflected light is in phase with the incident light.
+When light reflects off a material with higher refractive index than the medium in which is traveling, it undergoes a 180° phase shift.
+In contrast, when light reflects off a material with lower refractive index the reflected light is in phase with the incident light.
 This is an important principle in the field of thin-film optics.

 Specular reflection forms images.
 Reflection from a flat surface forms a mirror image, which appears to be reversed from left to right because we compare the image we see to what we would see if we were rotated into the position of the image.
 Specular reflection at a curved surface forms an image which may be magnified or demagnified; curved mirrors have optical power.
 Such mirrors may have surfaces that are spherical or parabolic.